Perspective | In one half of football and fighting, Ron Rivera’s steady WFT rebuild descended into chaos

 This is easily the greatest football challenge Rivera has faced so far.
 Allen, the team’s Walter Payton Man of the Year nominee, almost landed a haymaker in response to his longtime teammate’s disrespectful finger to the temple.
 Payne seemed to fume the rest of the night.
 The surprising part wasn’t that a couple of players on Washington’s defense had a heated exchange.
 The way they were getting thrashed, a little confrontation was probably inevitable.
 But the manner in which Allen and Payne went at each other made it more problematic than the typical football conflict.

+Afterward, the team downplayed the skirmish.
+Payne called it “just a little brotherly disagreement” and said they squashed it.
+Rivera was tight-lipped, but he said he addressed both players in the locker room.

+When asked if Allen and Payne explained the reason for their confrontation, Rivera shot back: “What my players say to me is really nobody’s business.”

-It could have shattered a couple of layers of trust.
-Now, there will be rightful scrutiny of the players’ trust in each other and the overall team chemistry.
+The coach played it the way most coaches would.
+But his aggravation spoke volumes.
+If Washington isn’t careful, there’s a chance the prime-time incident will shatter a couple of layers of trust.
+There will be rightful scrutiny of the players’ trust in each other and the overall team chemistry.
 And there’s a public trust issue to manage as well.
 Was everything that happened Sunday a blip?
-Just one horrible night?
-Or is it indicative of a facade crumbling?
+Just one emotional reaction to a horrible night?
+Or was it indicative of a facade crumbling?

-There’s so much for Rivera to manage in the days and weeks to come.
+There’s so much for Rivera to deal with in the days and weeks to come.
 And he must handle it convincingly, authoritatively.
 All in all, Rivera has done solid work so far.
 Nevertheless, he has a 13-18 regular season record, including a 6-9 mark this season.
 The roster still lacks a viable long-term quarterback, and there are both positional holes and insufficient star-level talent.
 Near the end of Year 2, the franchise could go either way.
 The absence of clarity isn’t all that shocking, but it’s still concerning.

-As this week began, Rivera was offering some strong competitor’s rhetoric, talking about wanting to make one final push for the playoffs.
+Last week, Rivera was offering some strong competitor’s rhetoric, talking about wanting to make one final push for the playoffs.
+Then Sunday night happened.
+Now, he’s simply focused on salvaging the final two games.
+“We’ve got two games left to play, and we’re going to play them to win,” he said.
+“And that’s just the way it is.”

-“I’m not going to approach anything just saying, ‘Well, I hope we can finish this year with a winning record.’
-No. I want to get into the playoffs,” he said Wednesday.
-“I want to win in the playoffs.
-I want to win it all, and if I could win all 20 games, I’ll win all 20 games.
-That’s my mentality.
-It’s always been my mentality.
-It will always be my mentality.
-I hate to lose. … Would we be disappointed?
-Tremendously disappointed.”

 Go ahead and count Washington out of the postseason, not mathematically but realistically.
-It stands — no, wobbles — two games out of the postseason with two games remaining.
+It stands — no, wobbles — two games out of the postseason with two games left.
 This rotten performance will finish the job that covid-19 and injuries started.
 Washington needs a miracle just to recover and do its part.

-And then it needs a series of miracles to watch some teams ahead of it fall apart.
+And then it needs a string of miracles to watch some teams ahead of it fall apart.

 Forget about the odds, anyway.
 That AT&T Stadium scoreboard revealed all you needed to know about Washington’s postseason worthiness.
 And that sideline skirmish made you fear that Rivera’s quiet, gradual rebuilding effort is about to get loud and chaotic.